analyticalmindsltd/smote_variants/docs/gallery.rst

 Gallery
 ********

 In this page, we demonstrate the output of various oversampling and noise removal techniques, using default parameters.

-For binary oversampling and nosie removal, an artificial database was used, available in the ``utils` directory of the github repository.
+For binary oversampling and nosie removal, an artificial database was used, available in the `datasets` module.

-For multiclass oversampling we have used the 'wine' dataset from                     ``sklearn.datasets``, which has 3 classes and many features, out                     which the first two coordinates have been used for visualization.

 Oversampling sample results
 ============================

 In the captions of the images some abbreviations referring to the operating principles are placed.
 Namely:

     * NR: noise removal is involved
     * DR: dimension reduction is applied